-Dr. Rohan Amin is Chief Information Officer of Consumer & Community Banking (CCB) at JPMorgan Chase, which serves nearly half of America’s households with a broad range of financial services, including personal banking, credit cards, mortgages, auto financing, investment advice, small business loans and payment processing.
-Rohan manages a technology budget of $4 billion and over 13,000 technologists globally.
+Dr. Rohan Amin is Chief Information Officer of Consumer & Community Banking (CCB) at JPMorgan Chase, which serves nearly half of America’s households with a broad range of financial services, including personal banking, credit cards, mortgages, auto financing, investment advice, wealth management, and small business loans.
+Rohan manages a technology budget of $4 billion and over 12,000 technologists globally.
 He is a member of the CCB Leadership Team and the firm’s Global Technology Operating Committee (GTOC).

 Previously, Rohan was the Global Chief Information Security Officer (CISO) and Chief Technology Controls Officer (TCO) for JPMorgan Chase.
 He was responsible for the firm’s cybersecurity, technology controls and resiliency programs.
-He led the firm’s fortification of its cyber defenses and developed a world-leading Information Security team.
+He led the firm’s fortification of its cyber defenses and developed a world leading Information Security team.
 He also led the company’s Identity & Access Management and Technology Resiliency programs.
-Within industry and academia, he is the Chair of the Board for the Financial Systemic Analysis and Resilience Center (FSARC), a Board Director for Ionic Security and on the Technical Advisory Board for Engineering at the University of Pennsylvania.
+He was the Chair of the Board for the Financial Systemic Analysis and Resilience Center (FSARC) and the Vice Chair of the Financial Services Information Sharing and Analysis Center (FS-ISAC).
+He is currently a Board Director for Ionic Security and on the Technical Advisory Board for Engineering at the University of Pennsylvania.

 Rohan came to JPMorgan Chase in 2014 from Lockheed Martin, where he led the development of the corporation’s global computer network defense strategy and the creation of the Lockheed Martin Computer Incident Response Team (LM-CIRT).
 He also ran Lockheed Martin’s Global Cybersecurity Solutions division that provided advanced information technology, cyber and electronic warfare systems and solutions to the U.S. Department of Defense, Intelligence Community and international customers.